US mass shooting: Echoes of Christchurch spark calls for change

 Act leader David Seymour also supported teaching critical thinking but has said hate speech laws would create a more divided society.

 "What we've learned is that if you force people into increasingly dark corners of the internet, you don't make the hateful speech and ideas go away.
-All you do is you make them even harder to monitor."
+All you do is you make them even harder to monitor," he said today.

 He was not persuaded sending a message to tech companies would help.